 This report forms part of the governance arrangements for identifying and managing strategic risks of the MIJB.
+The risks are outlined in the body of the report in section 4.

 (e) Staffing Implications

 There are no additional staffing implications arising from this report.
 Senior Management Team have considered areas of high risk and are seeking to redeploy staff to address these as a matter of urgency.